Dreaming381/Latios-Framework-Documentation/Transforms/Choosing the Right Transform System.md

 The `DynamicBuffer<Child>` has an in-chunk capacity of 16, requiring 144 bytes of chunk space. `LocalToWorld` is also 16 bytes larger than a QVVS because it uses a `float4x4` instead of a `float3x4`.
-The systems have been plagued with determinism flaws with regards to its hierarchy.
+The systems may be plagued with determinism flaws with regards to its hierarchy.
 Entity in chunk order and change filters are not deterministic.
 In addition, because it is matrix-based, additional computation is required for accessing world-space transform data for